telerik/ajax-docs/controls/radiobuttonlist/client-side-programming/events/onselectedindexchanging.md

 1. The instance of the loaded RadRadioButtonList control.

-1. An eventArgs parameter of type [Telerik.Web.UI.RadioButtonListCancelEventArgs]({%slug Telerik.Web.UI.RadioButtonListCancelEventArgs%}), containing the following properties and methods:
+1. An eventArgs parameter of type [Telerik.Web.UI.ButtonListCancelEventArgs]({%slug Telerik.Web.UI.ButtonListCancelEventArgs%}), containing the following properties and methods:
-	* get_radioButton() - returns an instance of type [Telerik.Web.UI.RadioButtonListItem]({%slug Telerik.Web.UI.RadioButtonListItem%}) (the clicked item).
+	* get_item() - returns an instance of type [Telerik.Web.UI.RadioButtonListItem]({%slug Telerik.Web.UI.RadioButtonListItem%}) (the clicked item).
 	* get_cancel() - sets a bool value that indicates whether the event will be canceled.
 Setting true means the event will be canceled.
 	* set_cancel() - returns a bool value that indicates whether the event was canceled.
 True means the event is canceled.